 Presented: Fall meeting, annual

-The recipient will have made outstanding research accomplishments within seven years after earning a PhD degree, as of June 1 of the nominating year.
+The award will be assigned for outstanding research accomplishments and is open to early career investigators within 7 years after their earning of the PhD degree, as of June 1st of the nominating year.
 An unsuccessful nomination will automatically remain active for the following two years only until eligibility (i.e. the candidate being within seven years after earning the PhD) still holds.
 If the candidate applies exactly seven years after receiving the PhD, there will be no repeat consideration.